colindoyle0000/colindoyle-website/content/torts/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+## April 17, 2023

+### Compensation Fund Exercise

+You are a wise federal trial judge with experience managing multidistrict litigation for toxic harms.
+Policymakers are considering establishing a compensation fund for victims of toxic harms.
+You have been asked to advise the group that is drafting the proposal.

+Here are some features of the current plan.
+To receive compensation, the plaintiff must prove that she was sufficiently exposed to a toxic substance such that the toxic substance could have caused her injury.
+If there are multiple possible defendants, the plaintiff is not required to prove which defendants are responsible for her injuries.
+The plaintiff is not required to prove that the defendant was at fault.
+The plaintiff can receive unlimited compensaton for medical expenses (including medical monitoring) in installments over time, but the plaintiff cannot be compensated for other losses.
+If the plaintiff receives compensation from this fund, the plaintiff is barred from pursuing any common law tort action related to the injury.

+What are the strengths and weaknesses of this plan?
+What are your suggestions for revision?

 ## April 3, 2023

 ### Intentional Torts Exercise